scala/scala-lang/blog/_posts/2021-01-11-scala-native-0.4-release.md

 ```

 ## New Garbage Collector
-This release also adds a new Garbage Collector - Commix, a parallel mark, and concurrent sweep GC, based on the well known Immix GC.
+This release also adds a new Garbage Collector - Commix, a parallel mark and concurrent sweep GC, based on the well known Immix GC.
 It reduces GC pause times by utilizing additional processor cores during mark and sweep phases.
 It was added soon after
 the 0.4.0-M2 release, but was only available via an unofficial snapshot.

 Remember, it **does not** mean Scala Native is starting to officially support multi-threading!
 Commix GC was written in C and uses `pthread` to work.
-In case if your application needs concurrency support you may try experimental library [scala-native-loop](https://github.com/scala-native/scala-native-loop)
+In case if your application needs concurrency support you may try the experimental library [scala-native-loop](https://github.com/scala-native/scala-native-loop)

 ## Sbt plugin changes
 ### The introduction of the NativeConfig